jfsql/DataAnalytics/docs/index.md

 - Implications of the Findings:

 The findings highlight that, while urbanization often leads to denser living conditions and fewer rooms per person in European urban centers, the extent of this effect varies widely.
 Factors such as housing policy, urban planning approaches, economic status, and historical development patterns significantly influence housing density.

+## Data Modeling Result:

+With the ridge model, all three degrees’ datasets fit the best.
+The three test data all have:
+- MSE (mean squared error) of around 0.003
+- R2-value of about 0.98
+- AIC (Akaike Information Criterion) of about -750

+The ridge model fits the datasets well and is not overfitting.